- Overview

 Sebastian Risi

-Sebastian Risi is a Professor at the IT University of Copenhagen where he directs the Creative AI Lab and a Research Director at modl.ai.
-Sebastian received his PhD from the University of Central Florida in 2012.
-He has won several international scientific awards, including multiple best paper awards, an ERC Consolidator Grant in 2022, the Distinguished Young Investigator in Artificial Life 2018 award, a Google Faculty Research Award in 2019, and an Amazon Research Award in 2020.
-His interdisciplinary work has been published in major machine learning, artificial life, and human-computer interaction conferences and has been covered by various media outlets, including Science, New Scientist, Wired, Fast Company, and The Register.Yujin Tang
+Sebastian Risi a Professor at the IT University of Copenhagen, where he directs the Creative AI Lab, and a Research Scientist at Sakana AI.
+He received his Ph.D. from the University of Central Florida in 2012.
+His research spans machine learning, artificial life, and human–computer interaction, and has been recognized with numerous international awards, including multiple best paper awards, an ERC Consolidator Grant (2022), the Distinguished Young Investigator in Artificial Life Award (2018), a Google Faculty Research Award (2019), and an Amazon Research Award (2020).
+His work has been published in top-tier conferences and featured in various media outlets.
+At Sakana AI, he is exploring how collective intelligence and generative processes can be harnessed to develop more adaptive and creative AI systems.Yujin Tang

 Yujin Tang is a research scientist at Sakana AI.
 He received an M.S in Engineering from Waseda University, (and a Ph.D. in Computer Science from The University of Tokyo).
 Before his current job, he worked at Google Brain and later Google DeepMind as a research engineer and a research scientist, during the time of which he published multiple evolutionary computing related papers at GECCO, NeurIPS, Artificial Life, earning best paper and best paper runner-up awards.
 He also developed and open-sourced EvoJAX – a toolkit for accelerated neuroevolution.
 His current research focuses on methods of neuroevolution in the applications of improving foundation models.David Ha